The Biggest Jackpots in the History of Gambling

 4. The youngest winner of the WSOP Main Event was a 22-year-old British player Joe Cada.
 He won the Main Event at the age of 21 years and 357 days in 2009.

 5. In 2010, the record for the longest poker session was finally set.
 Phil 'Unabomber' Laak was continuously playing poker for 115 hours.
 The player could only take a five minute break every hour or accumulate them for a long rest after a couple of hours.
 As a result, the Irish played 115 hours plus $ 6.766, thatw ere donated to charity.
-(Checked Free Spins for Irish players)
+(Checked no deposit bonuses for Irish players)

 6. Two years later, the record was broken by Barry Denson, but the British played on conditional chips that was much easier.
 Plus, Barry was a former military and certainly knew how to cope with sleepiness.
 Denson played 120 hours and 20 minutes without a break.